quozd/awesome-dotnet/README.md

 * [LINQPad](http://linqpad.net) - a C#/VB/F# scratchpad that instantly executes any expression, statement block or program with rich output formatting and a wealth of features.
 Also lets you interactively query databases in LINQ.
 * [.NET Fiddle](https://dotnetfiddle.net/) - Write, compile and run C# code in the browser.
 The C# equivalent of JSFiddle.
 * [Humanizer](https://github.com/MehdiK/Humanizer) - Humanizer meets all your .NET needs for manipulating and displaying strings, enums, dates, times, timespans, numbers and quantities
+* [ScriptCS](https://github.com/scriptcs/scriptcs) - Write C# apps with a text editor, nuget and the power of Roslyn!

 ##MVVM